emmajanedrews/base-template/_posts/2017-04-17-10-secrets-for-new-construction-homebuyers.md

 [**Click here to see the full report**](http://www.greatervancouvergroup.com/info/new-homes-vs-resale)

-This report will undoubtedly impact your decision to buy a new home or a resale property.&nbsp;
+This report will undoubtedly impact your decision to buy a new home or a resale property.

 If you have any other questions about the market here in the Vancouver, don't hesitate to give us a call or send us an email soon.
 We're here to help!